Edmund1645/edmund1645/README.md

 #### What I'm learning :book:

 Everyday I think about how it would feel like to have a diverse skillset across various stacks in tech, and so I figured i might as well just start now, Here's a list of technologies/tools/concepts I am currently working with.
-- React
+- React ✅
-- React Native
+- React Native ✅
-- TypeScript
+- TypeScript ✅
-- Node.js
+- Node.js ✅
 - UI/UX
+- Google Cloud Platform

 #### You can ask me about :fax: